uhi67/mdl-getnot/README.md

 Returns JSON with fields:
 - status: 'success' or 'error'
 - error: exists only if status is 'error', the error message
-- notifications: integer, the result of the query
+- notifications: integer, the number of the unread notifications
+- messages: integer, the number of the unread messages